Introducing ColorCopy

 How it works

-There's a familiar Color Picker built in with an eyedropper that shows the selected color in all 21 formats at once.
-Click a row to copy.
+The Color Picker window has an eyedropper and shows the selected color in all 21 formats at once.
+Click a row to copy it.
 It's the format converter I always wanted.

 Palettes

 A color picker that forgets every color the moment you copy it isn't much of a tool.
-ColorCopy keeps a configurable history of recent picks, and it features a full palette manager.
+ColorCopy keeps a configurable history of recent picks and a full palette manager.

-There are 24 built-in presets including Tailwind, Material Design 3, Radix Colors, Open Color, IBM Carbon, GitHub Primer, Apple System Colors, and more.
-You can build unlimited custom palettes, organize them into named scales, and drag swatches around freely.
+There are 24 built-in presets, including Tailwind, Material Design 3, Radix Colors, Open Color, IBM Carbon, GitHub Primer, and Apple System Colors.
+You can build unlimited custom palettes, organize them into named scales, and drag swatches around.

 You can also extract a palette from any image by dragging one onto the window.
-You choose how many colors to pull, and it saves the result as a new palette.
+Choose how many colors to pull and it saves the result as a new palette.

-Palettes import from Adobe Swatch Exchange (.ase), Apple Color List (.clr), and JSON and export to eight formats, including CSS custom properties, HTML, PDF, PNG, and more.
+Palettes import from Adobe Swatch Exchange (.ase), Apple Color List (.clr), and JSON.
+They export to eight formats, including CSS custom properties, HTML, PDF, and PNG.

-If you turn on iCloud sync, your palettes and settings follow you to all your Macs!
+Turn on iCloud sync and your palettes follow you to all your Macs.

 A built-in contrast checker

 Colors rarely live alone.
-Text sits on a background, an icon sits on a button, and whether that pairing is actually readable shouldn't be a guess.
-So ColorCopy has a contrast checker built right in.
+Text sits on a background, an icon sits on a button, and whether that pairing is readable shouldn't be a guess.

-Pick a background and a foreground color and ColorCopy reports the contrast in both WCAG 2 (with AA/AAA pass/fail for normal and large text) and APCA (the newer perceptual algorithm, with body, large-text, and UI tiers).
-If a pair fails, open the context menu, select fix, and ColorCopy nudges the color just enough to meet the desired contrast.
+Pick a background and a foreground color and ColorCopy reports the contrast in both WCAG 2, with AA/AAA pass and fail for normal and large text, and APCA, the newer perceptual algorithm.
+If a pair fails, open the context menu and select fix, and ColorCopy nudges the color just enough to meet the contrast you asked for.

-ColorCopy is minimal and lives entirely in the menu bar.
-But it's not joyless.
-There are three menu bar icon styles, adjustable swatch sizes, and nine copy sounds to pick from (or silence, if you prefer).
-None of it changes what ColorCopy does, but you'll reach for it dozens of times a day, so the tool should feel good to use.
+ColorCopy lives entirely in the menu bar, but it's not joyless.
+There are three menu bar icon styles, adjustable swatch sizes, and nine copy sounds to pick from — or silence, if you prefer.

 Privacy

 It also needs no special permissions.
-ColorCopy uses Apple's sandboxed NSColorSampler so it never asks for Screen Recording or Accessibility access.
-It's a fully sandboxed build.
+ColorCopy uses Apple's sandboxed NSColorSampler, so it never asks for Screen Recording or Accessibility access.

 Pricing

-ColorCopy is free to download, and the free tier includes every feature: all 21 formats, the Color Picker window, the contrast checker, the palette manager, image-to-palette extraction, favorites, recent colors, and every customization setting.
-The free tier is metered to 50 color copies per month.
+ColorCopy is free to download and the free tier includes every feature: all 21 formats, the Color Picker window, the contrast checker, the palette manager, image extraction, favorites, and every customization setting.
+It's metered to 50 color copies per month.

-If you want unlimited copies, ColorCopy Pro is a one-time $7.99 purchase that removes the monthly cap.
+If you want unlimited copies, ColorCopy Pro is a one-time $7.99 purchase that removes the cap.
 That's the only difference between the tiers.
 No subscription.
-Buy it once, keep it forever.

-ColorCopy needs macOS 14 (Sonoma) or later.
-It's available now on the Mac App Store in 10 languages.
+You'll need macOS 14 (Sonoma) or later.
+It's available in 10 languages.

-If you copy colors off your screen even occasionally, give it a try at ColorCopy.app.
-It's free to start, and I'd genuinely love to hear what you think!
+If you copy colors off your screen even occasionally, give ColorCopy a try and let me know what you think!